Francis Lieber: Civil War activities

 An abridged version of the Lieber Code was published in 1899 in The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies in 1899.

+In February 1865, Lieber published a pamphlet he'd written containing seven proposal for amendments to the U.S. Constitution.
+Two involved the abolition of slavery, the first proclaiming slavery "forever abolished" and the second "prescribing the death penalty to those who continued to own or trade slaves".
+Another proposal in Lieber's pamphlet "prefigured the Fourteenth Amendment" by stipulating that all free inhabitants of the United States "shall be deemed citizens of the United States, and without any exception of color, race, or origin, shall be entitled to all the privileges of citizens...."
+Lieber also proposed an insurrection amendment: "It shall be a high crime directly to incite to armed resistance to the authority of the United States, or to establish or to join Societies or Combinations, secret or public, the object of which is to offer armed resistance to the authority of the United States, or to prepare for the same by collecting arms, organizing men, or otherwise."

 Preserving Confederate documents

 After the Civil War, Lieber was given the task of accumulating and preserving the records of the former government of the Confederate States of America.
 While working in this capacity, Lieber was one of the last known people to possess the infamous Dahlgren Affair papers.
 Shortly after obtaining them, Lieber was ordered to give them to Secretary of War Edwin M. Stanton, who likely disposed of them, as they have not been seen since.

 Diplomacy

 From 1870 until his death in New York City, aged 72, Francis Lieber served as a diplomatic negotiator between the United States and Mexico.
 He was chosen, with the united approval of the United States and Mexico, as final arbitrator in important cases pending between the two countries.
 This work was not completed at his death.
 Lieber was a member of the French Institute and of many learned societies in the United States and elsewhere.